EDEN: Communication-Efficient and Robust Distributed Mean Estimation for Federated Learning: Introduction

 \section{Introduction}

-In the \emph{$b$~-~Distributed Mean Estimation} ($b$-DME) problem, $n$ clients send $d$-dimensional vectors to be averaged by a central coordinator, often named the \emph{Parameter Server} (PS), while using only $b$ bits per coordinate.
-This setting is natural in federated learning, where the PS averages the received clients' parameter updates (e.g., neural network gradients) and adjusts its model~\cite{mcmahan2017communication}.
-As the vectors are often large (e.g., in neural networks, $d$ can exceed a billion~\cite{NIPS2012_6aca9700,shoeybi2019megatron,NEURIPS2019_093f65e0}), the network is often a bottleneck, and thus compressing the vectors is essential to reduce the training time and allow better scalability (e.g., see~\cite{HiPress} and the references therein).
+In the Distributed Mean Estimation (DME) problem, each of $n$ senders has a $d$-dimensional vector of real numbers.
+Each sender sends information over the network to a central receiver, who uses this information to estimate the mean of these vectors.
+This problem is a central building block in many federated learning scenarios, where at each training round, a parameter server averages clients' parameter updates (i.e., neural network gradients) and updates its model~\cite{mcmahan2017communication}.
+As neural network gradients are often large (e.g., can exceed a billion dimensions~\cite{NIPS2012_6aca9700,shoeybi2019megatron,NEURIPS2019_093f65e0}), transmission over the network is often a bottleneck, and thus applying lossy compression to the gradients can be essential to adhere to client communication constraints, reduce the training time, and allow better inclusion and scalability.